dewyze/putter/README.md

   # Will be "ClassName" for classes or "ClassName instance" for instances
   methods: ["my_method"],  # Optional - If array is empty, then all methods will be watched.
   # Otherwise, this is an array of methods to print debugging input for.
 This will override
-  # any settings in the configuration blacklist
+  # any settings in the configuration denylist
 )
 ```